 Let’s keep this simple and calculate the contribution margin per widget sold.

 We are operating a vending business and all we sell is bottles of soda.
-So our variable costs include the following:
+Our variable costs include the following:

 1. The cost of the bottle of soda